Chaserider

-Chaserider is the brand name for bus services operated around Cannock and Staffordshire by D&G Bus a local bus operator owned by Centrebus who are based in Adderley Green, Stoke-on-Trent, Staffordshire.
+Chaserider is the brand name for bus services operated around Cannock and Staffordshire by D&G Bus, a local bus operator owned by Centrebus who are based in Adderley Green, Stoke-on-Trent, Staffordshire.

 History

 The Chaserider brand name, which refers to Cannock Chase, was first used by Midland Red from 1977 until 1992.

 During November 2020, Centrebus Group subsidiary D&G Bus announced they would be taking over the Cannock depot of Arriva Midlands from the end of January 2021 with operations in Cannock and Stafford running under the revived Chaserider brand.

 Services

-Chaserider services operate mainly around Cannock and Stafford with some further afield into Wolverhampton.
+Chaserider services operate mainly around Cannock and Stafford with some further afield into Wolverhampton and Walsall.

-Since taking over from Arriva Midlands in January 2021, Chaserider have undertaken a number of service reviews including a trial of running buses on Sundays in partnership with Designer Outlet West Midlands from the Pye Green estates, services to Baswich and Lichfield have also been revised or passed to other operators.
+Since taking over from Arriva Midlands in January 2021, Chaserider have undertaken a number of service reviews including a trial of running the Pye Green circular buses on Sundays via Designer Outlet West Midlands.

 Some of the Stafford town centre network inherited from Arriva has been taken over by Select Bus Services.

+From June 2021, Chaserider introduced a new service X14 between Cannock, Shifnal, Telford and Oakengates.
+This had 6 journeys in each direction, but was withdrawn in January 2022 owing to low passenger numbers.

 From February 2023, Chaserider began operating subsidised services 102 and 103 along with school services 104 and 105 in the Telford area.
 Also operated under contract to Telford and Wrekin Council, Chaserider also began to operate service 100 in late 2022.
+These services utilise a fleet of 6 suitably branded Alexander Dennis Enviro 200 MMCs.

 Service 1 which ran between Cannock and Walsall and operated every 20 minutes at its peak was curtailed to operate only between Cheslyn Hay and Cannock from the summer 2022.
 This was controversial as at the same time National Express cut its competing X51 between Cannock and Walsall (and which continues to Birmingham) to every 30 minutes from 20 minutes between the two towns.

+In July 2023, Chaserider commenced operations on behalf of Transport for West Midlands (TfWM) and Staffordshire County Council, running services 35A and 36 between Walsall, Aldridge and Lichfield.
+Additionally, service 19 under contract in October 2023 commenced, between Walsall and Bloxwich however due to antisocial behaviour in the Coal Pool area the service was diverted, finished early and briefly withdrawn until an alternative operator was found.
+Service 19 is now operated by Carolean Coaches.